segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 Calling `- identify:` with a `userId` will write that ID to disk to be used in subsequent calls.
 That ID can be removed either by uninstalling the app or by calling [`reset`](#reset).

-Find details on the **identify method payload** in our [Spec](/docs/connections/spec/identify/).
+Find details on the identify method payload in the [Identify Spec documentation](/docs/connections/spec/identify/).

 ### Track

 Segment's Track method lets you record the actions your users perform.
 Every action triggers what we call an "event", which can also have associated properties.

-To get started, our SDK can automatically track a few key common events with our [Native Mobile Spec](/docs/connections/spec/mobile/), such as the `Application Installed`, `Application Updated` and `Application Opened`.
-Simply enable this option during initialization.
+To get started, the Segment iOS SDK can automatically track a few key common events with the [Segment Native Mobile Spec](/docs/connections/spec/mobile/), such as the `Application Installed`, `Application Updated` and `Application Opened`.
+Enable this option during initialization.

-You'll also want to track events that are indicators of success for your mobile app, like **Signed Up**, **Item Purchased** or **Article Bookmarked**.
-We recommend tracking just a few important events.
+You might also want to track events that are indicators of success for your mobile app, like **Signed Up**, **Item Purchased** or **Article Bookmarked**.
+Segment recommends tracking just a few important events to start out.
 You can always add more later!

-Example `track` call:
+An example Track call might look like this:

 {% codeexample %}
 {% codeexampletab Swift %}